 Location.
 46° 4.327′ N, 90° 14.209′ W. Marker is in Mercer, Wisconsin, in Iron County.
 Marker is on Turtle Flambeau Dam Road half a mile east of County Route FF, on the left when traveling east.
-Touch for map.
-Marker is located on the dam levee just west of the dam.
+Marker is located on the dam levee just Touch for map.
 Marker is in this post office area: Butternut WI 54514, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Flambeau Trail – Turtle Flambeau Flowage Dam Roddis Line – Nelson Camp 1 (1925-1930) (approx. 1.8 miles away); Roddis Line - Roddis Lumber and Veneer Company (approx. 1.8 miles away); a different marker also named Roddis Line – Nelson Camp 1 (1925-1930) (approx. 1.8 miles away); Roddis Line – Life in Camp (approx. 1.8 miles away); Roddis Line – Early Logging (approx. 1.8 miles away); a different marker also named Roddis Line - Roddis Lumber and Veneer Company (approx. 1.8 miles away); Flambeau Trail – Two Ways to Go (approx. 6˝ miles away).
+Flambeau Trail – Turtle Flambeau Flowage Dam (about 700 feet away, measured in a direct line); Roddis Line – Nelson Camp 1 (1925-1930) (approx. 1.8 miles away); Roddis Line - Roddis Lumber and Veneer Company (approx. 1.8 miles away); a different marker also named Roddis Line – Nelson Camp 1 (1925-1930) (approx. 1.8 miles away); Roddis Line – Life in Camp (approx. 1.8 miles away); Roddis Line – Early Logging (approx. 1.8 miles away); a different marker also named Roddis Line - Roddis Lumber and Veneer Company (approx. 1.8 miles away); Flambeau Trail – Two Ways to Go (approx. 6½ miles away).
 Touch for a list and map of all markers in Mercer.

 Categories. • Industry & Commerce • Man-Made Features • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 14, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 303 times since then and 13 times this year.
+This page has been viewed 333 times since then.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 14, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.